Recycle for Dorset Service Policy

 In cases where applications for assisted collections are received from residents living in locations which would require Dorset Council to access long drives or lanes or move containers extended distances it is possible that Dorset Council will be unable to comply with that request, or an alternative service or location may be offered.
 In these cases, the final decision on what service can be provided will be made by the Head of Operations.

 11.1 Genuine missed bins

-Where a bin is presented correctly (correct materials, time, day, place etc.) in accordance with this policy document but has been genuinely missed, Dorset Council Waste Services will return to empty it.
-Dorset Council Waste Services will endeavour to collect it within no more than three working days of being notified by the householder.
+Where a bin is presented correctly (correct materials, time, day, place etc.) in accordance with this policy document but has been genuinely missed, Dorset Council will return to empty it.
+Dorset Council will endeavour to collect it within no more than five working days of being notified by the householder.
 Please do not report a missed bin until after the end of the working day.